ines/course-starter-python/docs/index.md

 <br>

-each `chapter.md` file will need this YAML specification that Ines explains:
+Each `chapter.md` file will need this YAML specification that Ines explains:

 ```
 ---